EWB-USA UW - MADISON

 Picture

-The Puerto Rico program is working with the children's shelter, Hogar Albergue para Niños Jesús de Nazaret, to bring solar-powered electricity to the children.
+The Puerto Rico program worked with the children's shelter, Hogar Albergue para Niños Jesús de Nazaret, to bring solar-powered electricity to the children.
 The Hogar is a home that offers food, transportation, education, social, and psychological services to children who are victims of abuse and/or neglect.

 In 2017, Hurricane Maria struck Puerto Rico causing island-wide damage and electricity prices to skyrocket.
 The Hogar is currently paying around $800-$1000 a month on electricity.
 Also, due to the recent earthquakes, rolling blackouts are frequently occurring, causing electricity to be very unreliable.
 The new 25 kW solar voltaic system will be hurricane resistant, efficient, and more reliable than municipal electricity.
 Our goal is to lessen their monthly utility bill and eventually enable them to sell back to the grid.